bio-miga/MiGA-Docker/add-a-reference-database-optional/add-reference-databases-from-the-command-line.md

 miga get_db -n Phyla_Lite
 ```

 Being much larger, **TypeMat\_Lite** takes at least an hour to install, even with a fast internet connection.
-For a local installation of MiGA, install **TypeMat\_Lite** in the same directory with the following comamnd:
+For a local installation of MiGA, install **TypeMat\_Lite** in the same directory with the following command:

 ```text
 miga get_db -n TypeMat_Lite